joanatam/clone-keycloak-realm/README.md

 ## Exports

-The export script will require a valid .env file and keycloak admin credentials to begin.
+The export script will require a valid .env file with keycloak admin credentials to begin.

 Exports will be written to a timestamped subfolder of a ```keycloak-exports``` subfolder of the current folder.